-John D. Norton Department of History and Philosophy of Science University of Pittsburgh https://sites.pitt.edu/~jdnorton/jdnorton.html
+John D. Norton

+Department of History and Philosophy of Science, University of Pittsburgh

-Seventeenth century "chance combinatorics" was a self-contained theory.
-It had an objective notion of chance derived from physical devices with chance properties, such as die casts, combinatorics to count chances and, to interpret their significance, a rule for converting these counts into fair wagers.
+Seventeenth-century "chance combinatorics" was a self-contained theory.
+It had an objective notion of chance derived from physical devices with chance properties, such as casts of dice, combinatorics to count chances and, to interpret their significance, a rule for converting these counts into fair wagers.
 It lacked a notion of chance as a measure of belief, a precise way to connect chance counts with frequencies and a way to compare chances across different games.
 These omissions were not needed for the theory's interpretation of chance counts: determining which are fair wagers.
 The theory provided a model for how indefinitenesses could be treated with mathematical precision in a special case and stimulated efforts to seek a broader theory.